Tag archive for: sports

-The World University Games are an international university sports competition where high-level student athletes compete.
+The World University Games are an international collegiate sports competition in which elite student-athletes compete.
 They are organized by the International University Sports Federation (FISU) every two years.

-This season, they will take place in Chengdu, China, bringing together 6,000 high-level student athletes from 120 countries to compete in 18 different sports from July 28 to August 8.
+This season, the games will be held in Chengdu, China, and will bring together 6,000 elite student-athletes from 120 countries competing in 18 different sports, from July 28 to August 8.

-The Faculty is proud to announce that one of its medical students, Romain Didelot, has been selected to compete for the French national athletics team!
-We met up with him:
+The Faculty is proud to announce that one of its medical students, Romain Didelot, has been selected for the French national track and field team!
+We sat down with him:

-Can you tell us about your educational and athletic background?
+Can you tell us about your background, both academically and athletically?

-"I started athletics at the age of 7, always with the same club in Montpellier, and my passion has never left me.
-Athletics, and then my choice to specialize in the long jump, has been part of my personal life and has given me discipline, a taste for hard work, and the desire to surpass myself.
-After years of high school marked by several national titles, as soon as I passed the first-year medical school entrance exam in Montpellier, I returned to the Philippidès stadium and, since then, I have been trying my best to juggle my medical studies and high-level sport.
-This requires daily organizational efforts to balance classes, internships, revision, training, and competitions."
+“I started track and field at age 7, always with the same club in Montpellier, and my passion for the sport has never left me.
+Track and field—and my decision to specialize in the long jump—has been a part of my personal life and has instilled in me discipline, a love of hard work, and the drive to push myself to new heights.
+After high school years marked by several national titles, as soon as I passed the entrance exam for my first year of medical school in Montpellier, I returned to the Philippidès Stadium, and since then, I’ve been doing my best to balance my medical studies with elite-level sports.
+This requires daily organizational efforts to juggle classes, internships, studying, training, and competitions.”

 What does this selection mean to you?

-"This selection for the World University Games is the reward for a busy but successful year.
-Academically, I am entering my fifth year of medical school and am therefore pursuing my main goal.
-In terms of sports, the results have also been positive: French University Indoor Long Jump Champion (Eaubonne, 01/2023) and French University Vice-Champion in the stadium (Salon de Provence, 05/2023), French Senior FFA Indoor Champion (Miramas, 02/2023) and Bronze Medalist at the French Elite FFA Indoor Championships (Clermont-Ferrand, 02/2023)."
+“This selection for the World University Games is the culmination of a busy but successful year.
+Academically, I’m entering my fifth year of medical school and am thus continuing to pursue my main goal.
+On the athletic front, the results have also been impressive: French University Indoor Long Jump Champion (Eaubonne, Jan.
+2023) and French University Outdoor Vice-Champion (Salon-de-Provence, May 2023), FFA French Senior Indoor Champion (Miramas, Feb.
+2023), and bronze medalist at the FFA French Elite Indoor Championships (Clermont-Ferrand, Feb.
+2023).”

 Would you like to add anything?

-"I am particularly happy and honored by this selection and proud to represent the Faculty of Medicine of Montpellier and the University of Montpellier.
-I am also very proud to represent my city, as I was born in Montpellier and have always lived there.
-And, by a twist of fate, I will be participating in this competition in Chengdu, one of Montpellier's twin cities!"
+“I am particularly happy and honored to have been selected, and proud to represent the Montpellier School of Medicine and the University of Montpellier.
+I am also very proud to represent my city there, since I was born in Montpellier and have always lived there.
+And, by a twist of fate, I will be competing in Chengdu, one of Montpellier’s sister cities!”

-Can you tell us a little about your organization?
-What is its purpose?
+Could you tell us a little about your organization?
+What is its mission?

-We also organize extra-curricular activities: canoeing, beach volleyball, trampolining, pétanque, laser tag, indoor soccer, etc.
+We also organize activities outside of class: canoeing, beach volleyball, trampoline, pétanque, laser tag, indoor soccer…

-Why and how should I join your association?
+Why and how can I join your organization?

-- Pietro Rosso: Vice President in charge of meetings
+• Pietro Rosso: Vice President in Charge of Sessions

 How can I contact you on social media?